peeradech/TBNCommon/README.md

 - **TranslateAmount** - Convert decimal to Thai wording.

 ### Rules
-*IsCitizenID* - Validate a Citizen ID of Thailand.
+*IsThaiCitizenID* - Validate a Citizen ID of Thai.

 *IsDecimal* - Validate a Decimal.